Dual Degree Programs

 This dual-degree program recognizes that social work and social justice work often inform one another and overlap in terms of content and philosophy.
 Students who pursue this dual-degree with have the benefit of developing sound technical social work skills alongside strong historical, philosophical, theological and practical social justice knowledge and practical approaches.

 For more detailed information about the dual MA in Social Justice/Master of Social Work program, please visit the School of Social Work site here.
-Please pay close attention to the academic advising template toward the bottom of the page.
+Please find the academic advising template by clicking on the following link MSW_MASJ_Template.